SajalGarg035/IIITA-EduHub/README.md

 ## Usage

-1. Navigate to the deployed link: [https://student-management-system-s7rz.vercel.app/](https://student-management-system-s7rz.vercel.app/)
+1. Navigate to the Project
-2. If you are a new user, click on "Sign Up" and create an account.
+3. If you are a new user, click on "Sign Up" and create an account.
-3. If you already have an account, enter your Email and Password to "Login".
+4. If you already have an account, enter your Email and Password to "Login".
-4. Once logged in, you should be able to access the dashboard and manage student records (Add, View, Edit, Delete).
+5. Once logged in, you should be able to access the dashboard and manage student records (Add, View, Edit, Delete).